Mon, Jan 27

 Reference

-Tools in bold are vital.
+Tools in bold are vital for the assignment below.

 Photoshop Tool Reference